hotwax/oms-documentation/cariuma/flows/preorders/README.md

 <SystemProperty systemResourceId="ShopifyServiceConfig" systemPropertyId="shopify.backorder.tag" systemPropertyValue="hotwax_backorder"/>
 ```

-Upload promise dates on new orders
+Upload promise dates on new orders only.
+This job does not sync updated promise dates if they change
 ```
-add job details
+Upload promise dates on new orders
 ```

 This system property data is required for all Shopify Configs where promise dates need to be added onto orders when they're created.